divine-ray/Servilia/Beings/Creatures/Orb & Spire.md

 Usually located around Druid-influenced or otherwise nature magic places.
 Mossy variations or those overgrown with algae and seaweed exist around the [[Lunar Mangroves]].
+Mossy variations or those overgrown with algae and seaweed exist around the [[Lunar Mangroves]].

 > Respawns